by Rick K. for webBikeWorld.com

-My wife gets a kick out of watching me; I guess my eyes light up as my brain calculates how much easier my life would be if only I owned a kitchen knife that can cut soda cans in half, a pocket-sized dent remover or a magic wand that removes water spots after I wash the car.
+My eyes apparently light up as my brain calculates how much easier my life would be if only I owned a kitchen knife that can cut soda cans in half, a pocket-sized dent remover or a magic wand that removes water spots after I wash the car.

 I really hate to admit this, but I actually bought one of those pillows filled with buckwheat shells, figuring that I'd feel so restful in the morning that I'd actually want to go to work.

 So in the interest of full disclosure for webBikeWorld visitors, I ponied up the $19.95 and the outrageous $9.95 for shipping and handling and placed my order.

 I watched the DVD first, and I have to admit that for an electrical dummy like me, it wasn't bad.

 I learned a thing or two about how electricity gets into a home and how to connect a new circuit to the main electrical service entrance, how to wire a wall outlet and how to install a lighting fixture.

-Not bad actually, a fairly professional job of DVD production, although I definitely wouldn't tackle a household wiring job with just the amount of information presented.
+Not bad actually and the video looks professionally done, although I definitely wouldn't tackle a household wiring job with just the amount of information presented.

-The larger, or standard size Quik Strip tool is claimed to be designed for wires from 0.2mm (.007") to 6mm (.236") in diameter.
+The larger standard size Quick Grip tool is claimed to be designed for wires from 0.2 mm (0.007") to 6 mm (0.236") in diameter.

-As a point of reference, a 10-gauge wire (about the largest you'll ever find on a motorcycle) is .128" diameter, not counting the the insulation thickness, which will vary, depending upon the quality.
+As a point of reference, a 10-gauge wire (about the largest you'll ever find on a motorcycle) is 0.128" diameter, not counting the the insulation thickness, which will vary, depending upon the quality.

 The table listing I have included shows the gauge sizes and corresponding wire only (no insulation) diameters for the most common sizes found on motorcycles.